Lai-YT/data-structures-and-algorithms/avl_tree/README.md

 |Insert (Update) |O(*lg(n)*) |O(*lg(n)* |
 |Delete          |O(*lg(n)*) |O(*lg(n)* |

-When inserting, the original `TreeNode` data will be updated if key duplicates, i.e., no duplicate keys in the tree.
+When inserting, the original *value* will be updated if *key* is duplicate, which means there are no duplicate *key*s in the tree.